Skim by Section

 - ½ cup slivered almonds

-- 2 oz semi-sweet dark chocolate chips
+- 2 oz semi-sweet chocolate chips

 CHOCOLATE-HONEY ICING

-- 2 oz semi-sweet dark chocolate chips
+- 2 oz semi-sweet chocolate chips

 - 2 tablespoon honey